kurtaking/recipe-book-shopping-list/README.md

 - [ ] Allow user to decide whether they want to make recipe private or public (viewable by other users)
 - [ ] Add search functionality for public recipes
-- [ ] Allow user to add all ingredients for recipe to shopping list
+- [X] Allow user to add all ingredients for recipe to shopping list
+- [ ] Allow user to select ingredients to add from recipe to shopping list
+- [ ] Add functionality to group same incredients into one list item and increase amount

 ### Shopping List